geoffreysessums/BankShot/README.md

 ## License
 MIT License

-Copyright (c) 2017 Geoffrey Sessums, Grant Bryant, Ziyi Yu, Stefan Marchand, Nick Gonzales
+Copyright (c) 2017 Geoffrey Sessums

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal